 We have become party to an action before the Court of Ivrea regarding a fire occurred in March 2013 in the former Olivetti area at Scarmagno (Turin).
-Three of the Company's employees, the owner of one of the Company's sub-contractors and the owner of the firm that stocked combustible material have been charged with negligence and violations of safety regulations that caused the fire to start and spread over a large area following the performance of facility management services.
+Three of the Company's former employees, the owner of one of the Company's sub-contractors and the owner of the firm that stocked combustible material have been charged with negligence and violations of safety regulations that caused the fire to start and spread over a large area following the performance of facility management services.
 We were joined to the claim by the plaintiffs, as a severally liable party in respect of financial and non-financial damages.
 The Company appeared as a severally liable party in respect of all the financial and non-financial damages.
 The request for damages amounts to approximately €4 million.
 On February 24, 2017, the Criminal Court of Ivrea ruled the full acquittal of all the defendants; both the Office of the Public Prosecutor before the Court of Ivrea and the aforementioned plaintiffs have challenged such decision before the Criminal Court of Appeal of Turin.
 A hearing before such appellate court has not been scheduled yet.

 In relation to the same fire event, the three insurance companies involved paid the injured parties approximately €40 million in damages and then formalized through a letter their application to recover the damages from both the individual persons charged and their employers, including us.
-The claims for damages amount to approximately €50 million in total, including the claims from the owners of the properties affected and the above-mentioned insurance company claims.
+The claims for damages amount to approximately €55 million in total, including the claims from the owners of the properties affected and the above-mentioned insurance company claims.
 In relation thereto, AIG Europe Limited, one of the three mentioned insurance companies also brought a suit against the Company, the owner of the building and the Company's subcontractor before the Civil Court of Milan aimed at recovering the damages allegedly caused by the Company's employees.
-Moreover, Generali Assicurazioni joined the proceeding, seeking damages jointly from the Company and one of its subcontractors.
-AIG Europe Limited's request for damages amount to €187,130, while the request from Generali Assicurazioni €24.3 million.
-Should AIG and Generali prevail in such proceeding, we believe that the other insurance companies involved would have significant chances to prevail in any civil action they should bring against the Company.
-See "-Business-Legal Proceedings- Prelios SGR S.p.A. - Scaramagno Fire."
+Moreover, Assicurazioni Generali joined the proceeding, seeking damages jointly from the Company and one of its subcontractors.
+AIG Europe Limited's request for damages amounts to €187,130, while the request from Assicurazioni Generali to €24.3 million.
+Between December 2018 and April 2019, the parties entered into settlement agreements under which UnipolSai Assicurazioni, in its capacity as insurer to the Company, disbursed the amounts owed by the latter, and they also waived any rights to further litigate the matter.
+Therefore, at the next hearing scheduled to take place on May 14, 2019, the parties are likely to request the dismissal of the proceeding as a whole.
+See "-Business-Legal Proceedings- Prelios SGR S.p.A. - Scarmagno Fire."
+See also Report on Operations for the year ended December 31, 2018 (Section 8 - Update on Legal Proceedings) and Annual Report 2018 (Note n.
+31) for further information.